 The Inflation Reduction Act ("IRA") was signed into law on August 16, 2022.
 The IRA includes climate and energy provisions and introduces a 15% corporate alternative minimum tax, among other items.
-The enactment of the IRA did not result in any adjustments to our income tax provision in 2022.
-We continue to evaluate the impact of this law on our operations and do not expect the legislation to have a material impact on our consolidated financial statements.
+The enactment of the IRA did not result in any adjustments to our income tax provision in 2023.
+We do not expect the legislation to have a material impact on our consolidated financial statements.